oSoWoSo/DistroHopper/README.md

  Enter created/unpacked distrohopper directory

- Then enter config directory

- `cd distrohopper/config`

- And run

- `./1stRun.sh`

- Now should be good to go...
+ Now you should be good to go...

 ---